crockeo/taskn/README.md

 `taskn` opens up all of the notes exported by `task` when provided with the given arguments.
+For example:

-For example, `taskn 1` will open task 1.
+- `taskn 1` will open task 1's note.
-`taskn status:pending` will open all pendings tasks.
+- `taskn status:pending` will open all pending tasks' notes.
-Etc.
+- `taskn +home` will open all tasks' notes with the tag `home`.

 ```bash
 $ task